-1) Green Belt functionality (openness).
-How would the potential loss of green belt status impact upon the 5 purposes of the green belt as follows:
+- 1) Green Belt functionality (openness).
+How would the potential loss of green belt status impact upon the 5 purposes of the green belt as follows: - a) Checking the unrestricted sprawl of large built-up areas?

 Most of the fields along the western and northern edge have at least one boundary with the urban area, with one or two fields with potential for rounding off.
 Towards the east, the impact of development would result in a substantial protrusion into the wider Green Belt.